openactive/OpenActive.NET/README.md

 ### Empty Lists

-Empty strings are automatically ignored during serialisation, however empty lists need to be explicitly set to `null` in order to conform to the OpenActive specification.
+Empty strings are automatically ignored during serialization, however empty lists need to be explicitly set to `null` in order to conform to the OpenActive specification.

 An extension method `.ToListOrNullIfEmpty()` is provided for this purpose, which should be used on any lists being set on the model.